linux4sam/egt/docs/src/draw.md

 @section draw_paint Painting

-Typically, drawing should only be done inside the Widget::draw() method.
+Typically, drawing should only be done inside the egt::v1::Widget::draw() method.

-Typically, EGT default widgets have another level of indirection to implement the Widget::draw() function by using the Drawer class.
+Typically, EGT default widgets have another level of indirection to implement the draw() function by using the Drawer class.
 This allows draw functions to be overwritten by the theme.
-However, this is not a technical requirement if there is no need to theme the Widget::draw() method of a widget.
+However, this is not a technical requirement if there is no need to theme the draw() method of a widget.
 See @ref colors_themes "Widget Theme" for more information.

 When a widget is asked to draw, it usually uses the Painter class to perform